cocotb/cocotb/docs/source/coroutines.rst

         await Timer(15, units='ns')
         print("Reset has gone inactive: %d" % dut.rstn)

-Other tasks can be used in an :keyword:`await` statement to suspend the current task until the other task finishes.
+Other tasks can be used in an await statement to suspend the current task until the other task finishes.

 .. code-block:: python3